cloudify-cosmo/cloudify-dev/guides/dev-environment/README.md

 ~/dev/src/cloudify-cosmo$ python cloudify-dev/scripts/install_packages.py
 ```

-Also, its a good idea to stay tuned to the [cloudify-developers](https://groups.google.com/forum/#!forum/cloudify-developers) group, as changes are posted there.
+Also, it's a good idea to stay tuned to the [cloudify-developers](https://groups.google.com/forum/#!forum/cloudify-developers) group, as changes are posted there.